Relief from Persecution

 As Peter stood outside, wondering what was causing the delay, he kept pounding on the door, and at last someone besides Rhoda heard him.
 When the people inside finally opened the door, they were amazed.
 There indeed stood Peter.
 Their first impulse was to cry out in surprise and joy, but he motioned to them to keep quiet.
 He did not want them to waken the neighbors and betray his presence.

 As quickly as possible, he told how the angel delivered him, and he gave them some instructions.
 He wanted them to tell James and the other believers about his escape.
-This was James the brother of Jesus and author of the book of James.
-In time, he became the principal leader of the church in Jerusalem, filling a vacuum left by the twelve apostles when they departed to carry the gospel to distant places.
+This was James the brother of Jesus and author of the Epistle of James.
+In time, he became the principal leader of the church in Jerusalem, filling a vacuum left by the other apostles when they departed to carry the gospel to distant places.

 Then Peter left John Mark's house and went to another place, which is not named.
 Perhaps he went into hiding until the authorities lost interest in searching for him.